ByaCherX/emlang/README.md

 - **Optimization passes** integration

 ### 📚 **Standard Library**
+> [!Warning]
+> The emlang standard library is not available at the moment.
+It will be available in beta.
 The library provides essential functionality across multiple domains:

 - **I/O Operations**: `emlang_print_*`, `emlang_read_*`, console control